zhanggyb/skland/README.md

 - C++11
 - Use Wayland only to display windows.
-- Use Skia as the 2D graphic engine, and will provide EGL/OpenGL/Vulkan support later.
+- Use Skia as the 2D graphic engine, and EGL/OpenGL/Vulkan support.
 - Use a new [Signal and Slot implementation](https://github.com/zhanggyb/sigcxx) based on fast C++ delegates..